nrs-org/novelslop/content/vol_01/chap_03.typ

   Aside from her usual duties as a student who just entered high school, Mona did not do anything special other than chasing after her passion for idols.
-  Thanks to her grades, she could be the first one in her entire family line to be accepted to a university, opening up many opportunities for her career.
+  Thanks to her grades, she was expected to be the first one in her entire family line to be accepted to a university, opening up many opportunities for her career.
 Being the girl who wanted nothing but a peaceful life with enough money for her idol addiction, such a future was better than anything Mona could ask for.

-  Mona walked down the stairs, and on her way, she smelled the ever-familiar scent of breakfast, a nostalgic scent that she thought she would never be able to experience another time after skipping it for the entirety of her spring vacation.
+  Mona walked down the stairs, and on her way, she smelled the ever-familiar scent of breakfast, a nostalgia that she thought she would never be able to experience another time after intentionally skipping it for the entirety of her spring vacation.

-  In the kitchen, Yusuke was cooking breakfast for the two daughters while his wife, Ayako, was trying to finish her meal as quickly as possible to go to work.
+  In the kitchen, Yusuke was preparing breakfast for the two daughters while his wife, Ayako, was trying to finish her meal as quickly as possible to go to work.

   "Ah!
 You two are here, at last.", Yusuke said right as he saw her daughters, one of whom was still sleepy, entered the room, "Wait a minute, your breakfast will be done soon."

+  Mona took a quick glance at the countertop to see a freshly-cut loaf of bread, along with some broken eggshells.
+It seemed like today's breakfast was grilled egg sandwich, a light meal not that great but Mona was looking forward to, since she had not had this for a long time.

   "Good morning, dad, mom."
 Mona replied in a drowsy manner.